 In the representation theory of finite-dimensional algebras, the Auslander-Reiten translation $\tau$ defines an important relationship within the category of (finitely generated) modules of an algebra.
 Adachi, Iyama and Reiten \cite{AIR2014} introduced $\tau$-tilting theory as a completion of classical tilting theory from the viewpoint of mutations.
 We refer to \cite{bluebookV1} for a general introduction to the representation theory of finite-dimensional algebras and to \cite{Hipolitosurvey} for a survey of $\tau$-tilting theory.
 While the first sections were purely geometric, we now reintroduce the algebraic tools of $\tau$-tilting theory to study the $\tau$-cluster morphism category of a finite-dimensional algebra as a special case of the category of a partitioned fan. \\

 We begin by giving the necessary background on $\tau$-tilting theory and provide a new algebraic proof of the connection between a finite-dimensional algebra and its $g$-fan.
 Then we show that there is a natural fan poset on the $g$-fan induced by the torsion classes and that our definition of the picture group generalises that of \cite{HansonIgusa2021} and \cite{IgusaTodorovWeyman2016}.
-We conclude by giving an application of the previous sections and prove that the classifying space of the $\tau$-cluster morphism category of the Brauer cycle algebra of rank 3 is a $K(\pi,1)$ for $\pi$ its picture group.
+We conclude by giving an application of the previous sections and prove that $\tau$-cluster morphism category $\Cfrak(A)$ admits a faithful functor to some group whenever its $g$-fan $\Sigma(A)$ is a hyperplane arrangement.